What Is The Application Process For Students With Special Education Services?

 - Separate Class

-Students who receive special education services in a general education classroom are provided with appropriate accommodations and modifications and/or supplementary aids and supports, as designated in their IEP.
-The IEP team determines the appropriateness of placement in general education based upon the educational benefits available to the student in a general education classroom, supplemented by appropriate aids and services, as compared with the educational benefits of a separate class setting.
-This service delivery option is available at every K-12 school.
+Students who receive special education services in general education through the provision of appropriate accommodations, modifications and/or supplementary aids and supports,as designated in their IEP are placed in general education all day.
+The IEP team determines the services and/or supports that enables a student to receive educational benefit This service delivery option is available at every K-12 school.
 Parents/Guardians whose student’s Service Delivery Option is General Education may list any school on their application.

 - Speech and Language Services